neilyoung/t265pose/README.md

 - The script will allow you to create a fine tuned map for your environment on a laptop and deploy this to some small mini-PCs, such as Raspberry Pi in order to be mounted to your hardware, so that those devices can benefit from your mapping efforts.
 - The script will finally provide you with location updates of your tracked device with **up to 200 updates** per second in a coordinate system of your choice.

-The following REST API controls an **Intel RealSense T.265** tracking camera and enables geographic tracking of persons or vehicles.
+The following REST API controls an [**Intel RealSense T.265**](https://www.intelrealsense.com/tracking-camera-t265/) tracking camera and enables geographic tracking of persons or vehicles.
 The API has been tested under Linux Ubuntu 16.04 LTS, macOS Catalina and Raspbian Buster and runs in some POC designs (see [Reference designs](#reference-designs)).

 It uses the [Intel RealSense SDK](https://github.com/IntelRealSense/librealsense), which must be installed in some form on the target system.
 Installation instructions can be obtained in the repository linked above.
 API version 0.1 requires at least Intel RealSense SDK `2.32.1`.
-For Windows and Linux it is sufficient to install the PyPi Wheel (https://pypi.org/project/pyrealsense2/), which is already configured in `requirements.txt`.
+For Windows and Linux it is sufficient to install the [PyPi Wheel](https://pypi.org/project/pyrealsense2/), which is already configured in `requirements.txt`.
 For macOS and Raspbian you would have to install the [Intel RealSense SDK](https://github.com/IntelRealSense/librealsense) and compile the Python bindings from source.

 The API was implemented in **Python 3.7**.
 The required additional Python packages are listed in `requirements.txt`.
 Install them by issuing